s3n0/e2scripts/README.md

    ```

 + **backrest**
-   > - simple bash script for backing up and restoring user-defined settings, files or folders in Enigma2
+   > - simple bash script for backing up and restoring user-defined settings + files + folders in Enigma2
    > - disadvantage is the need to manually edit this script after each new feature is added to your Enigma (plugins, binary files, scripts, etc.) for full backup or restore

 + **picons-downloader.sh**